Overview

 Herbal remedies, vitamins and other supplements are widely promoted for cognitive health or to prevent or delay Alzheimer's.
 But clinical trials have produced mixed results.
 There's little evidence to support them as effective treatments.

-Some of the treatments that have been studied recently include:
+Some of the treatments that have been studied include:

 -

-Vitamin E. Although vitamin E doesn't prevent Alzheimer's, taking 2,000 international units daily may help delay symptoms getting worse in people who already have mild to moderate disease.
-However, study results have been mixed, with only some showing modest benefits.
-Further research into the safety of 2,000 international units daily of vitamin E in a dementia population will be needed before it can be routinely recommended.
+Vitamin E. Although vitamin E doesn't prevent Alzheimer's, taking 2,000 international units daily may help delay symptoms from getting worse in people who already have mild to moderate disease.
+But study results have been mixed, with only some showing modest benefits.
+Further research into the safety of people with dementia taking 2,000 international units daily of vitamin E are needed before it can be routinely recommended.

 Supplements promoted for cognitive health can interact with medicines you're taking for Alzheimer's disease or other health conditions.
-Work closely with your health care team to create a safe treatment plan.
-Tell your health care team about your prescriptions and any medicines or supplements you take without a prescription.
+Work closely with your healthcare team to create a safe treatment plan.
+Tell your healthcare team about your prescriptions and any medicines or supplements taken without a prescription.

 - Omega-3 fatty acids.
-Omega-3 fatty acids in fish or from supplements may lower the risk of developing dementia.
-But clinical studies have shown no benefit for treating Alzheimer's disease symptoms.
+Omega-3 fatty acids in fish or from supplements may lower the risk of dementia.
+But clinical trials have shown no benefit for treating Alzheimer's disease symptoms.

 - Curcumin.
 This herb comes from turmeric and has anti-inflammatory and antioxidant properties that might affect chemical processes in the brain.
 So far, clinical trials have found no benefit for treating Alzheimer's disease.